abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 ### Problem\#8: Remove consecutive duplicates in a list
 #### *Hard coded approach
-Given the above list replace each set of consecutive integers with one copy while the sequence of the integers stays the same.
+Given the above list replace each set of the consecutive integers with one copy while the sequence of the integers remains the same.

     def removeDup(lst : List[Int]) : List[Int] = {
        lst match {